-Scenarios where evacuation may be required include, but are not limited to:
+Examples of when evacuation may be required include, but are not limited to:

 - fire,

-- indoor air quality,
+- · indoor air quality,

-- damage inside the building making it unsafe,
+- · damage inside the building making it unsafe,

 - an incident within a building where the presence of students and staff could affect response or traumatize students and staff.

-- · Active shooter or violence
+- Active shooter or violence

-Buildings may also need to evacuate as advised by first responders in response to a bomb threats, train derailments, hazmat, as well as in the aftermath of another incident as a precursor to reunification.
+Buildings may also need to evacuate as advised by first responders in response to a bomb threat, train derailment, hazmat, as well as in the aftermath of another incident as a precursor to reunification.
 In some scenarios, evacuation may not be the first choice due to secondary external threats or devices.